w3c/sdw/stats-bp/draft-use-case-list.md

 In cases like this it can be important to make multiple estimates of the same figure available, together with information on the timing, status or methodology used to make each estimate.

-## Countries or regions publish consistent data to allow comparisons
+## Countries or regions or organisations publish consistent data to allow comparisons

 Contributed by: Bill Roberts